 The Company and the Management Company may delegate the processing of Personal Data or other information provided by investors at the time of their subscription and at any other time during the contractual relationship (together the "Data") to one or several entities.
-For the time being, Citibank Europe plc, Luxembourg Branch has been appointed as the Company's Depositary and Administrator and the Management Company has appointed SS&C Financial Services Europe Limited, SS&C Financial Services International Limited and International Financial Data Services (Luxembourg) S.A. as the Company's Data Processing Agents.
-Personal Data provided or collected in connection with an investment in the Company may be processed by the Company and the Management Company, as joint data controllers (the "Controllers") and disclosed to, and processed by, the Investment Managers, the Sub-Investment Managers or any other company within the abrdn

-Group, SS&C Financial Services Europe Limited, SS&C Financial Services International Limited, International Financial Data Services (Luxembourg) S.A., the Depositary and Administrator, any distributor or sub-distributor, the Auditor, legal and financial advisers and other service providers of the Company (including its administrative support and information technology providers) and, any of the foregoing respective agents, delegates, affiliates, subcontractors and/or their successors and assigns (the " Data Processors").
+For the time being, Citibank Europe plc, Luxembourg Branch has been appointed as the Company's Depositary and Administrator and the Management Company has appointed International Financial Data Services (Luxembourg) S.A. as the Registrar and Transfer Agent.
+Personal Data provided or collected in connection with an investment in the Company may be processed by the Company and the Management Company, as joint data controllers (the "Controllers") and disclosed to, and processed by, the Investment Managers, the Sub-Investment Managers or any other company within the abrdn Group, the Registrar and Transfer Agent, the Depositary and Administrator, any distributor or subdistributor, the Auditor, legal and financial advisers and other service providers of the Company (including its administrative support and information technology providers) and, any of the foregoing respective agents, delegates, affiliates, subcontractors and/or their successors and assigns (the Data Processors").
 The Data Processors may act as data processors on behalf of the Controllers or, in certain circumstances, as data controllers, in particular for compliance with their legal obligations in accordance with applicable laws and regulations (such as anti-money laundering identification) and/or order of competent jurisdiction, government, supervisory or regulatory body, including tax authority.
 These entities have also been authorised by the Company and the Management Company to sub-delegate the processing of Data to other companies of their respective group.
 Data will hence be processed by these companies, as well as by any other parties (such as the external processing centres, dispatch or payment agents), which intervene in the process of the business relationship between the investor/Shareholder and the Company.
 The Data Processors may be located in the European Union and outside the European Union (including the US, Canada, Japan, Hong Kong, India and Singapore).
 The Company and the Management Company will ensure that transfers of Personal Data outside of the European Union is always done so securely and in compliance with the GDPR requirements.